ClemensElflein/openmower.de/content/en/docs/contributions/sa-series-notes/index.md

 ### Mainboard Pico firmware:
-- The hall sensors on the SA900ECO work the opposite way round to on the classic so you firstly need to edit the main Firmware/LowLevel/main.cpp file in the OpenMower repo to invert the hall sensors (remove the "!"'s leaving: approx line 150:
+- The hall sensors on the SA900ECO work the opposite way round to on the Yardforce classic.
+So you will need to edit the firmare.
+This is best done in VSCode with platformIO plugin.
+Firstly you need to edit the main Firmware/LowLevel/main.cpp file in the OpenMower repo to invert the hall sensors (remove the "!"'s) leaving: approx line 150:
 ```
     uint8_t emergency_read =  gpio_get(PIN_EMERGENCY_3) << 1 | // Stop1
                               gpio_get(PIN_EMERGENCY_4) << 2 | // Stop2
                               gpio_get(PIN_EMERGENCY_1) << 3 | // Lift1
                               gpio_get(PIN_EMERGENCY_2) << 4 | // Lift2
 ```
-- If like me you have connected all wheel hall sensors to the x4 sockets on the mainboard, then the Emergency STOP button isn't used this way, and pins 3&4 instead become two more lift sensors.
+If like me you have connected all wheel hall sensors to the x4 sockets on the mainboard, then the Emergency STOP button isn't used this way, and pins 3&4 instead become two more lift sensors.

-Firstly need to change datatypes.h to take stop button out of action and add x2 more lift sensors:
+To handle this, firstly you need to change datatypes.h to take stop button out of action and add x2 more lift sensors:
 ```
 #define LL_EMERGENCY_BIT_LIFT1 LL_EMERGENCY_BIT_HALL1
 #define LL_EMERGENCY_BIT_LIFT2 LL_EMERGENCY_BIT_HALL2